rafaeldias/swf-reader/README.md

 ## SWF Object

-The SWG Object passed to the `callback` function of the `read` method has the following properties :
+The SWF Object passed to the `callback` function of the `read` method has the following properties :

 * `version`: The SWF version.
 * `size`: The SWF size in bytes.